rust-lang/rust-by-example/examples/error/panic/input.md

 The simplest error handling mechanism we will see is `panic`.
 It prints an error message, starts unwinding the task, and usually exits the program.
-Here, we explicitly called `panic` on our error condition:
+Here, we explicitly call `panic` on our error condition:

 {panic.play}